Plants for fall color – 5 top picks for your borders

 Knowing how to grow ornamental grasses, and when and where to introduce them to your planting plan, is key to creating a garden full of movement and depth.

 'Plants with different heights create interest, and low-growing evergreen grasses such as Carex oshimensis 'Evergold' provide beautiful movement in the border,' confirms Nikki.
-'It will grow to around 50cm tall and wide when mature, and looks fantastic underplanted and around a Cornus.'
+'It will grow to around 20 inches tall and wide when mature, and looks fantastic planted around a cornus.'

 4. Cornus sanguinea 'Midwinter Fire'

-Also known as red twig dogwood shrub, this deciduous shrub is grown for its colorful winter stems – a stunning bright orange or red that will sing out from the border on a gloomy winter’s day.
-The Cornus will grow to around 2m tall and wide.
+Also known as red twig dogwood, this deciduous shrub is grown for its colorful winter stems – a stunning bright orange or red that will sing out from the border on a gloomy winter’s day.

 5. Abelia × grandiflora 'Hopleys'

-There are lots of different Abelia shrubs – including the Radiance Abelia Shrub, which offers evergreen foliage all year round.
+There are lots of different Abelia plants – including the Radiance Abelia Shrub at Perfect Plants, which offers evergreen foliage all year round.

 'I also like the Abelia x grandiflora 'Hopleys' variety,' says Nikki Hollier.
-'This evergreen shrub grows to around 1m tall and wide but can be easily cut back to the desired height.
+'This evergreen shrub grows to around 3ft tall and wide but can be easily cut back to the desired height.

-'It has a pretty variegated leaf, with white flowers in spring, and it’s one of those plants that I just leave to do its thing in my garden and it always looks good!'
+'It has a pretty variegated leaf, with white flowers in spring.
+It is one of those plants that I just leave to do its thing in my garden and it always looks good.'

 Trees and deciduous shrubs are the obvious choice when it comes to fall color – the turning of their leaves from green, through yellow, gold, orange, red and russet brown is one of the most beautiful sights at this time of year.

-If you're considering best trees for fall color, yellow Gingko Biloba, red maples and gumtrees, and berry-rich trees such as rowan and crab apple are all good options.
+If you're considering best trees for fall color, yellow Gingko Biloba, red maples and gumtrees, and berry-rich trees such as rowan and crab apple are all beautiful options.

 Pansies, chrysanthemums, heleniums, marigolds and asters are all fantastic fall flowers for pots.
 And they can even brighten your borders, too.